MathyouMB/website/src/content/articles/making-the-most-of-honours-project.md

 This idea was born out of a personal pain point.

-During one of my internships, I was tasked with verifying that when one of our services experienced failure or significant network latency, the overall system would still meet speed and availability requirements.
+During one of my internships, I was tasked with verifying that when one of our services experienced failure or significant network latency, the overall system would still meet our speed and availability requirements.

 For example, say your system had a backend service that relied on a database.
 You might want to verify that if the database became unavailable, your backend service would still be able to handle requests gracefully without crashing or timing out.

 However, simulating these kinds of failures and network conditions in a controlled manner was quite difficult.
 My team at the time was using a tedious and error-prone manual process and I thought to myself: "There has to be a better way to do this."

-However, what I found was that while there were existing testing tools for this kind of problem, they mostly seemed tailored for large-scale enterprise systems, and were not very accessible for smaller teams or individual developers.
+What I found was that while there were existing testing tools for this kind of problem, they mostly seemed tailored for large-scale enterprise systems, and were not very accessible for smaller teams or individual developers.

 This led me to the idea of building a more lightweight and developer-friendly testing framework that could easily test these complex network conditions in a more automated way.